 Want to get started on a better approach to time management?

-Check out this Team task template and discover just how productive you can be.
+Check out the following team task template and discover just how productive you can be.